psu13/mutable-hakyll/draft/quantum.md

 It also turns out that there are exactly four operators that we can use as observables: the identity, and a spin operator for each spatial axis which we will call $S_x$, $S_y$ and $S_z$.
-For all the details of where these come from, you can do read about the [Pauli matrices](https://en.wikipedia.org/wiki/Pauli_matrices).[^3]
+For all the details of where these come from, you can read about the [Pauli matrices](https://en.wikipedia.org/wiki/Pauli_matrices).[^3]

 We measure spin using a box with a magnetic field in it.
 So, imagine that we have some box